html-sketchapp/html-sketchapp/README.md

 npm run build-example
 ```

-You can then inject the built file (`html2asketch/examples/build/page2layers.bundle.js`) into any webpage using a regular or headless browser (preferably Chrome, in which this solution was tested).
-Script will produce a json output which should be copied to `asketch2sketch/import/page.json`.
-(If you also create a document, copy it to `asketch2sketch/import/document.json`).
+You can then inject the built file (`html2asketch/examples/build/page2layers.bundle.js`) into any webpage using a regular or headless browser (preferably Chrome 60+, in which this solution was tested).
+Script will produce a json output which should be copied to `asketch2sketch/import/page.askech.json`.
+(Later on, if you'll also create a document, copy it to `asketch2sketch/import/document.asketch.json`).
 With asketch files in place, we can run `asketch2sketch`:

 ```
 cd asketch2sketch